gnames/gnfinder/README.md

 ## Install as a command line app

-### Install with Homebrew
+### Install with Homebrew on Mac OS X, Linux, and Linux on Windows ([WSL2][WSL install])

-[Homebrew] is a packaging system originally made for Mac OS X. You can use it now for Mac, Linux, or Windows X WSL (Windows susbsystem for Linux).
+[Homebrew] is a popular package manager for Open Source software originally developed for Mac OS X. Now it is also available on Linux, and can easily be used on MS Windows 10 or 11, if Windows Subsystem for Linux (WSL) is [installed][WSL install].

+Note that [Homebrew] requires some other programs to be installed, like Curl, Git, a compiler (GCC compiler on Linux, Xcode on Mac).
+If it is too much, go to the `Linux and Mac without Homebrew` section.

 1. Install Homebrew according to their [instructions][Homebrew].